Curly from Shirley

 "People think there are choices.
 They think they have life and a reason to breathe.
 I don’t.
 My choices are black and white; remain inside the darkness or walk into the light.
 Live and be dead or die and be dead.
 That’s it." ~ Megan Skyla

-SIGNED A TWO-BOOK DEAL FOR THIS DYSTOPIAN THRILLER!
+SIGNED A TWO-BOOK DEAL FOR MY DYSTOPIAN THRILLER!

 This story is a duology and book one will be published by Bloodhound Books in autumn 2017!